Sri Siva Subramaniya Temple: Construction of new temple

 The foundation for a new temple was laid at the old site in 1976 during the Golden Jubilee celebrations by His Excellency the High Commissioner for the government of India in Fiji.
 It was realised that a new and bigger national temple was needed.
 In 1983 new lease was acquired for the Crown land and the reconstruction programme began with the Bhoomi Pooja in January 1984, followed by the inauguration of building work by the late deputy prime minister, in April 1984.
 The construction work moved another step forward in 1986 when the work of pile driving was completed under the chairmanship of Hon.
 Jai Ram Reddy.
 The actual construction work began in earnest after a lull of some five years under a new Reconstruction Committee led by Narayan Reddy as the chairman.
-The temple was built in the best traditions of ancient Dravidian Indian temple architecture as well as the principles of sacred architecture of the Vastu Vedic tradition.
+The temple was built in the best traditions of ancient Tamil Indian temple architecture as well as the principles of sacred architecture of the Vastu Vedic tradition.
 The consecration ceremonies of their new national temple were held on July 15, 1994.